justinharris23/Kidcredible_frontend/README.md

 ## How to Get Started

 - Create an account
-- Explore the produts page, where users can a list of products by type (games, figures, dolls, clothing, etc)
+- Explore the produts page where users can a view list of products by type (games, figures, dolls, clothing, etc)
 - Explore individual produts page, where users can see reviews and ratings, and create their own review.